Peak District Lead Mining

 SMELTING: Smelting galena, to extract the pure lead has as long a history as mining.
 The earliest technology was a sloping stone hearth on which layers of wood and ore were placed; heating at the right temperature broke the chemical bonds in galena to produce molten lead and sulphur.
 They were- sited on a west facing slope to catch the prevailing wind.
 These are now mainly preserved only as "Bole Hill" place names, e.g. above Upper Padley.After about 1550, a more efficient system : enclosed ore hearths, where the temperature was controlled by bellows.
 The remains of an ore hearth, probably dating from the 1640's, can be found in Froggatt Wood.

 The oldest industrial chimney in Britain, dating from the mid 18th century, stands at Stone Edge (Grid Ref: 340672) on the site of an industrial smelting site.
 Here "cupola" furnaces were built which kept fuel and ore separate.
-The bulk of the lead was extracted from the ore in the furnace, but the chimney ensued a strong draft through the system, which typically had long horizontal flues.
-In the flues, lead that had vapourised in the furnace condensed, and so an especially pure form of lead could be collected from the sides of the flue.
+The bulk of the lead was extracted from the ore in the furnace.
+The chimney ensued a strong draft through the system, which typically had long horizontal flues.
+In the flues, lead that had vapourised in the furnace condensed, and an especially pure form of lead could be collected from the sides of the flue.
 Another of cupola furnace can be seen at the Magpie Mine near Sheldon; (Grid Ref: 173681) where the buildings from a late 19th century mine and smelting works are preserved.
-The fumes that escaped were recognised as poisonous, especially to animals grazing in areas where lead was deposited by smoke.
+The fumes that escaped contained vapourised lead and were recognised as poisonous, especially to animals grazing in areas where lead was deposited by smoke.
 The poisoning was called "bellanding" and a Belland Lane runs past the Stone Edge smelter .

 The description above only touches on the mass on information available on lead mining, to go further, look at: